Te Aratai College: History

 Founded in the early 1950s to cater for the secondary educational needs of a growing population in eastern Christchurch, Linwood High School became one of New Zealand's larger secondary schools during the 1970s, with a roll of over 1600 pupils at one point.
-However, as it also served a relatively low socio-economic area of industrial southeast Christchurch, and promoted sporting achievement alongside academic achievement, the school gained a reputation for being "rough".

 Following the introduction of the 1989 Tomorrow's Schools policy, the role declined from about 1500, in 1990, to 775, in 2000.
 Much of this decline was attributed to the relaxation of school zoning restrictions and the resulting white flight by affluent families within the large south-eastern Christchurch catchment area sending their children to higher decile schools, that had a better academic reputation.

 In 1975 the school began to take in deaf students from Van Asch College.

 With the appointment of a new principal, Rob Burrough, in 2000, the school undertook a rebranding exercise, changing the name from High School to College, and, consulting with both students and the community, rethought how it taught students.
 By 2004 the roll had climbed to 1080, academic results were above the New Zealand average and sports participation had noticeably increased.

 In 2010, principal Rob Burrough resigned to take up a head-teacher post in Mombasa, Kenya.
 In 2015, Richard Edmundson was appointed principal.
 Since his appointment he has overseen the rebuild of the Linwood College campus as well as the introduction of a new enrolment scheme in 2020.

 2010–11 earthquakes

 Linwood College suffered the loss of a Year 11 student in the February 2011 Christchurch earthquake.
 School buildings sustained moderate damage in the quake and the college was forced to site-share with Cashmere High School while repairs were undertaken at the Linwood site.
 Staff and students returned to the Linwood campus in August 2011.

+Due to the earthquake damage, the college was demolished in 2019 and moved to the old location of Avonside Girls' High School.
+A new college was rebuilt under the Greater Christchurch Education Renewal Property Programme and opened in 2022, at cost of $44 million.
+It was originally scheduled to reopen in 2018.